vgtu2016/web-system-template/README.md

 - Get a pokemon by its ID.
 Method: Get, /api/pokemon/:id
 - Get a pokemon list by their type.
 Method: Get, /api/pokemon/:type
 - Delete a pokemon.
 Method: Delete, /api/pokemon/:id
 - Edit a pokemon.
-Method: Post, /api/pokemon/:id
+Method: Put, /api/pokemon/:id
-- Crate a new pokemon.
-Method: Put, /api/pokemon/
+- Create a new pokemon.
+Method: Post, /api/pokemon/

 ## UI
 There will be display of the first pokemon (by ID) and its information and some buttons, ID field and a select box at the top: